What is an oxygen concentrator?

 - Most models come with wheels for ease of transfer

 The below is a helpful video by the American Lung Association explaining how to get started with a home oxygen concentrator:

 How do I know which type of oxygen concentrator will be most suitable for me?

 We advise you to consult with your doctor to evaluate your condition.
 If an oxygen concentrator is prescribed for you to use, discuss with your doctor details such as the oxygen concentrator type (Stationary or POC), oxygen flow rate setting and duration of use etc. that would be most suitable for you as it varies based on factors like your medical needs and lifestyle choices.

-You may get in touch us through our experienced customer support team in English and/or Arabic, WhatsApp us on +971585723939!
+You may get in touch with us through our experienced customer support team in English and/or Arabic, WhatsApp us on +971585723939!